admb-project/admb/docs/install/BuildingSourceVisualStudio.md

    C:\> cd admb
    ```

-   To build ADMB, use the commands below.
+   To build ADMB, use the command below.

    ```
    C:\admb\> nmake